-We have elected to take advantage of certain of the reduced disclosure obligations in this prospectus and may elect to take advantage of other reduced reporting requirements in future filings.
+We have elected to take advantage of certain of the reduced disclosure obligations in this prospectus and in our filings with the Securities and Exchange Commission.
 As a result, the information that we provide to our shareholders may be different than you might receive from other public reporting companies in which you hold equity interests.